 Advanced Configuration [Step 6, Optional]

-Naturally, as your business grows, you will require extended Magneto features and functionality.
+Naturally, as your business grows, you will require extended Magento features and functionality.
 Its Admin menu contains a variety of tabs that are linked with the backend and their proper configuration enables the platform’s enhanced performance.
 Let’s look into some of them:

 - The Dashboard tab provides a graphical representation of data on best-selling products, customers and others.